 - Engine has a Castech cylinder head

-3. Spark Plug Failure from Carbon Buildup – Vortec 5.3
+3. Spark Plug Failure from Carbon Buildup

-Vortec 5300’s with the LC9 and LH6 engine variations, manufactured from 2007-2011 are prone to fouling spark plugs, which is caused by carbon buildup due to the PCV valve and the valve cover.
+Engines with the LC9 and LH6 engine variations, manufactured from 2007-2011 are prone to fouling spark plugs, which is caused by carbon buildup due to the PCV valve and the valve cover.
 This problem is rather complex and is caused by a combination of the AFM, the PCV valve, and the valve cover design.

 In vehicles with this issue, the problem is caused by either the PCV system or the AFM pressure relief valve that is located within the crankcase.
 Ultimately, either the PCV valve or the spray from the AFM valve releases too much oil spray which causes excessive carbon buildup on the piston ring grooves.
 The result is excessive oil consumption and the #1 and #7 spark plugs fouling prematurely.
-For the sake of getting too technically detailed here, checkout the TSB below for the root cause of the problem and for the steps to take to fix it.

 Spark Plug Fouling and Carbon Buildup Symptoms